MicrosoftDocs/windows-dev-docs/hub/apps/package-and-deploy/ci-for-winui3.md

 1. **Solution_Name** to the name of your solution
 2. **dotnet-version** to either 5.0 or 6.0 depending on your project

+> [!NOTE]
+> For the step uploading the artifact (the last step below), if the build output doesn't land in a folder that contains your solution, then replace `env.Solution_Name` with `github.workspace` (the GitHub actions Workspace folder).

 ```yml
 # This workflow will build, sign, and package a WinUI 3 MSIX desktop application
 # built on .NET.